malmarzo/social-network/README.md

 - Migrations in the `/migrations` dir
 - DB connection in the `/sqlite` dir in the `sqlite.go` file
 - Functions and queries in the `queries` dir

+#### database & migration
+- to create a new migration file run the command "migrate create -ext sql -dir pkg/db/migrations/sqlite -seq create_notifications_table" by changing the create_notifications_table you change the name of the file
+- after creating a migration file there will be one file called down which has the drop table code and another file that is called up which has the table itself
+- by running the application the migrations will be applied automatically and if the migrations are succesful the function will print a message in the terminal